 Any attempt to understand the PEA brings one quickly to the IAE and the complex web of relationships between the two institutions.
-The Institute was created in 1948, just prior to the formation of the PEA.
-From the beginning there has been a close interdependence both in function and in governance procedures between the two (Jones-Quartey, p.
-6 ff.).
-In effect the PEA was created in part for the purpose of generating clientele for the university extension and adult education efforts of the Institute.
-The PEA helped to provide an organized body of part-time students with which the Institute could work.
-In fact, the Workers Colleges mentioned above are run by the Institute and the PEA solicits students and helps to publicize the efforts of the Colleges.
+The institute was created in 1948, just prior to the formation of the PEA.
+From the beginning there has been a close interdependence both in function and in governance procedures between the two (Jones-Quartey, pp. 6 et seq.).
+In effect the PEA was created in part for the purpose of generating clientele for the university extension and adult-education efforts of the institute.
+The PEA helped to provide an organized body of part-time students with which the institute could work.
+In fact, the Workers' Colleges mentioned above are run by the institute, and the PEA solicits students and helps to publicize the efforts of the colleges.

-As a part of the University of Ghana, the Institute has access to state funds and has resources upon which the PEA heavily depends (Bing, 1979, p.
-131 ff.).
-The Institute has nine regional offices-the same as those for the PEA mentioned above-and one or two paid, full-time resident tutors in each office.
+As a part of the University of Ghana, the institute has access to state funds and has resources upon which the PEA heavily depends (Bing, 1979, pp. 131 et seq.).
+The institute has nine regional offices-the same as those for the PEA mentioned above-and one or two paid, full-time resident tutors in each office.
 These tutors work with the regional executive committees of the PEA and lend administrative support to the PEA activities in their region.
-In addition, the national secretary of the PEA is a paid staff member of the Institute who is seconded to the PEA.
-The national secretary controls the budget for funds which come to the PEA from the Institute.
+In addition, the national secretary of the PEA is a paid staff member of the institute who is seconded to the PEA.
+The national secretary controls the budget for funds that come to the PEA from the institute.
 These funds support activities like the national schools and any meetings of the national executive committee.

-The Institute conducts the G.C.E. courses, runs correspondence courses, and provides part-time and evening degree courses for the University.
+The institute conducts the GCE courses, runs correspondence courses, and provides parttime and evening degree courses for the university.
 In addition, it pursues the normal university interest in research and publication in issues related to its mission.
 While these interests overlap with those of the PEA in some areas, they diverge in others.
 Tension between the two organizations is inevitable.
-Problems arise particularly when the PEA seeks to move into programming which is of low priority for the Institute or which is seen as being in conflict with Institute goals.
-Yet the PEA can't stray too far from its necessary dependence on the staff and resources of the Institute since the PEA has little in the way of its own resources.
+Problems arise particularly when the PEA seeks to move into programming that is of low priority for the institute or is seen as being in conflict with institute goals.
+Yet the PEA cannot stray too far from its necessary dependence on the staff and resources of the institute, since the PEA has little in the way of its own resources.